-I tested its usability, prowled through its features, assessed its internet security protection, and put ESET customer support through its paces in order to give you the answer.
+To find out whether it actually works how it says it does, I tested its usability, prowled through its features, assessed its internet security protection, and put ESET customer support through its paces in order to give you the answer.
 With so many robust solutions available on the ever-crowded antivirus software market, can it offer more than simply solid virus detection and some cool privacy protection add-ons?
 Here’s what I found out.

 ESET Smart Security Premium, which combines the antivirus features of ESET Nod 32 Antivirus and ESET Internet Security in one package, provides users with a comprehensive array of security features to ensure the integrity and safety of their protected devices.
 Some of the standout features where Smart Security Premium shines through include the following:

 ESET includes some antivirus protection that has been proven to be among the most effective on the market.

 During their evaluation of 18 home user security products last year, leading independent testing labs pegged ESET’s detection as 100% effective against prevalent malware and 98.8% effective against zero-day malware attacks.
 We always stress the importance of having effective protection against zero-day attacks—threats so new that vulnerabilities haven’t even been documented yet—and the nearly 100% score that ESET boasts in this department is a glowing testament to its ability to stop these threats in their tracks.

 In addition to including one of the most formidable virus-destroying engines on the market, ESET Smart Security Premium includes a whole wealth of online security tools.
 These include phishing protection, which monitors and protects against imposter websites’ attempts to steal users’ identities.
 It also includes intelligent cloud-powered scanning, which checks systems files against a whitelist powered by the ESET Live Grid® file reputation database.